jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 created by [Michael Currin](https://github.com/MichaelCurrin) fits your needs.

 {: .note .info}
 This tutorial comes with [a repository](https://github.com/izdwuut/jekyll-json-api-tutorial).
-It contains the full project (`main` branch) and a deployed version of the site (`gh-pages` branch).
-It has an action that builds the site on push to the default branch.
+It contains the full project (`main` branch), a deployed version of the site (`gh-pages` branch), and the tutorial barebones (`tutorial` branch).
+The repository has an action that builds the site on a push to the default branch.

 ## Setup